juju/docs/src/en/config-LXD.md

 Here we provide an overview for the creation of a controller for LXD (see [Controllers](./controllers.html)).
-If your objective is instead to create a LXD model please see [Defining a model](./models-creating.html).
+If your objective is instead to create a LXD model please see [Adding a model](./models-adding.html).

 Unlike other providers, with LXD, Juju does not need to be supplied with any information regarding configuration or credentials.
 This makes it extremely